Women’s Aid England, Wales, Scotland and Northern Ireland have joined forces to call on MPs to take action on violence against women and girls.

 “In Northern Ireland, it would strengthen the government’s Seven Year Strategy on Domestic and Sexual Violence.
 It would also help us to ensure that vital, life-saving services like Women’s Aid are protected.
 Right now in Northern Ireland we have not got the commitment from government to protect refuges or other vital services for victims.
 Nor do we have enough refuges to meet demand – last year we could not accommodate 267 women who needed support because of lack of space.

-“Domestic violence destroys lives.
-It harms women and children and it harms our society – 21 women have been killed in Northern Ireland since 2010 because of domestic violence, 17 by a partner or former partner and 4 by a family member.
+“domestic abuse destroys lives.
+It harms women and children and it harms our society – 21 women have been killed in Northern Ireland since 2010 because of domestic abuse, 17 by a partner or former partner and 4 by a family member.
 It also harms our economy – the annual cost of domestic and sexual violence to Northern Ireland is estimated at £931 Million.

 “So we must act.
 Women’s Aid Northern Ireland calls on our MPs to do their part for the women and children of Northern Ireland and vote to ratify the Istanbul Convention on 16th December.
 At a time of great political turmoil, and as we prepare to leave the European Union, we must show that we can lead the way in tackling gender-based violence.”